 Today’s increasingly stringent stormwater regulations continue to create the need for stormwater management.
-The preferred method is to retain the stormwater on-site rather than having it move offsite through overland flow or into storm sewers.
-Typical solutions—retention or detention ponds—are expensive to construct, occupy valuable land, require significant maintenance, can be safety hazards and are unattractive nuisances.
+The preferred method is to retain the stormwater on-site rather than having it move off-site through overland flow or into storm sewers.
+Typical solutions—retention or detention ponds—are expensive to construct, occupy valuable land, require significant maintenance, present safety hazards, and are unattractive nuisances.

 An alternative solution is to reduce the amount of impermeable surface on the site.
 Hard-surface (asphalt and concrete) porous pavements are expensive and can be very difficult and time-consuming to install.
 Rigid and flexible plastic porous pavement systems provide a low-cost, easy-to-install surface designed to handle the most demanding load requirements.
 The porous pavers from Presto Geosystems can have a vegetated or aggregate infill, depending on your project needs.

 - Understand the benefits of porous pavement systems from design to sustainability.